devopscenter/dcBootstrap/README.md

 In order to begin the bootstrap process for new developers wanting to use the devops.center development framwork, there does need to be some manual work.
+This is done one time by a single main developer.
+This manual work will set up the initial logins to the cloud provider as well as keys to bootstrap any other developer.
+The steps on this page prior to running RUN-ME-FIRST.sh would only be done one time and the results will be stored in a bootstrap tarball that can be used by subsequent developers.
+Then, all that needs to be done by other developers, is to have access to the directory that has the RUN-ME-FIRST.sh script and execute it.

 - One of the tasks is to create a set of key/value pairs that can be used when RUN-ME-FIRST.sh is executed.

     - check the guidelines for you cloud provider on how to make authentication keys